Beware Of The Rum Donkey

 “The company would not specify the drink, but says it has been taken off the menu.
 The Las Vegas Review-Journal reports it was a flaming tiki-style cocktail called Rum Donkey.”

-The Rum Donkey is made with Cruzan Single Barrel Rum, falernum, brown sugar, ginger beer and torched passion fruit.
+The Rum Donkey is made with Cruzan Single Barrel Rum, falernum, brown sugar, ginger beer, and torched passion fruit.

 Clark County Fire Deputy Chief Jon Klassen is confirming that two patrons were transported to the hospital, but he says that there was no fire to extinguish when firefighters arrived.